lonetwin/pythonrc/README.rst

 Configuration
 =============

-The code attempts to be easy to read and modify to suit personal preferences as easily as possible.
+The code attempts to be easy to read and modify to suit personal preferences.
 You can change any of the `commands` or the options like the path to the history file, its size etc in the config dict at the top of the rc file.
 For instance, if you prefer to set the default edit command to `%edit` instead of the default ``\e``, you just have to change the entry in the config dict.

 Note that, the `init_readline()` method also reads your `.inputrc` file if it exists.
 This allows you to share the same `readline` behavior as all other tools